Sell Your Probate or Inherited House in Florida

 The Probate Clock is Ticking

-Probate in Florida typically takes 6-12 months, sometimes longer.
-During that time, you're responsible for property taxes, insurance, maintenance, and utilities.
-If multiple heirs are involved, getting everyone to agree can be nearly impossible.
-The longer you wait, the more it costs.
+Probate timing in Florida depends on the estate, court, creditor claims, title issues, and whether summary administration is available.
+During that time, someone still has to watch property taxes, insurance, maintenance, and utilities.
+If multiple heirs are involved, getting everyone to agree can be hard.
+The longer the house sits, the more you need to watch carrying costs, insurance, maintenance, and code issues.

 Legal documents and keys symbolizing probate process